 Many people use the words "grace" and "mercy" without really understanding what they mean.
-In many ways they are opposite sides of the same coin.
+In many ways, they are opposite sides of the same coin.
 Grace is unmerited favor, or giving something to someone that they don't deserve.
-Mercy, is not punishing someone for something that they did for which they clearly deserve punsihment.
+Mercy is not punishing someone for something that they did for which they clearly deserve punishment.
 Let us take a look at both of these attributes of our God and see what we can find out about Him, and about ourselves, from them.

 I. Examples of Grace and Mercy

-An example of grace from everyday life might be if a criminal, who stole something stands before a judge for sentencing and instead of getting put in jail, is given a all expense trip to Hawaii.
+An example of grace from everyday life might be if a criminal, who stole something stands before a judge for sentencing and instead of getting put in jail, is given an all expense trip to Hawaii.
 The criminal definitely doesn't deserve a trip to Hawaii.
 He deserves to be incarcerated.
-However, the judge gave this man unmerited favor.
+However, the judge gave this man grace or unmerited favor.

-On the other hand, lets look at mercy under that same scenario.
-Lets say that same thief came before the judge for sentencing.
+On the other hand, let us look at mercy under that same scenario.
+Let's say that this same thief came before the judge for sentencing.
 He was clearly found guilty of the crime.
-In fact he admitted that he did it.
+In fact, he admitted that he did it.
 But when it came to the sentencing, the judge let him go, instead of sending him to jail.
 The judge decided to give him another chance.
 He didn't give the thief the sentence that he clearly deserved.
 He was merciful.

 II.
 God's Grace and Mercy

 Mercy is seen in the fact that we don't get the sentence that we rightfully should receive.
 Just like the judge set the thief free, God has set us free from death.
 He's set us free from sin.
-And of course, from an eternal punishment in Hell.
+And of course, He has freed us from an eternal punishment in Hell.
 We don't get what we deserve.
 That is God's mercy.

 Our God is gracious and merciful and longs to show each of us His love.
-But it is a gift, and like any gift must be received before it becomes yours.
+But it is a gift, and like any gift, it must be received before it becomes ours.
 I urge you, don't delay.
 Accept God's gift today, and you too will know the amazing grace and mercy of God.